juhalo/evolving-dungeon/README.md

 # This returns the COMMIT_ID of the original base
 git rebase -i COMMIT_ID
 git checkout feature/new-feature
-git merge temp/new-feature
+git reset --hard temp/new-feature

-# If main has been changed in-between creating this branch and current moment, do NOT use otherwise, temp/ branch is merged without fast forwarding to not have a merge commit
+# If main has been changed in-between creating this branch and current moment, do NOT use otherwise
 git checkout feature/new-feature
 git fetch origin
-git checkout -b temp/new-feature git rebase origin/main git checkout feature/new-feature git merge temp/new-feature
+git checkout -b temp/new-feature git rebase origin/main git checkout feature/new-feature git reset --hard temp/new-feature

-# Tagging is used for releases, lightweight tags are discourgaged
+# Tagging is used for releases, lightweight tags are discouraged
 git tag -a v1.4.0 -m "my version 1.4.0"
 ```